ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 -	<b>Create new for customer</b> – create a record for the current field;
 -	<b>Refresh display values (F9)</b> – refresh the values for the drop menu of the current field;
 -	<b>Create form Internet</b> – automatically retrieves all the data for a given company from the Internet, by entering the VAT number.
-Choosing another field from the Header, which has a definition, will cause the elements of the context menu to change.
-For example, when clicking on the *Document Type* field in the *Document* panel.
+Choosing another field from the Header, which has a definition, will cause the elements of the context menu to change. **For example**, when clicking on the *Document Type* field in the **Document** panel.

 ## Data tab
 The Data tab includes: